pavelm14/lab_miscellaneous/biogeography/README.md

 Please, if you follow and are inspired by the plots describing dispersal counts, please, cite our publication:

 > Mesoamerica is a cradle and the Atlantic Forest is a museum of Neotropical butterfly diversity: insights from the evolution and biogeography of Brassolini (Lepidoptera: Nymphalidae).
 Biological Journal of the Linnean Society, Volume 133, Issue 3, July 2021, Pages 704–724, DOI: https://doi.org/10.1093/biolinnean/blab034

+# Running a biogeographical analysis in LEMAD

+First, install the R package LEMAD and its dependencies in R, including Rtools (> 4.2.1) following the description at: https://github.com/leonelhalsina/lemad.
+You will also need the R package [DDD](https://doi.org/10.1098%2Frspb.2011.1439) (diversification-rate analyses) installed.

+Second, we will infer historical biogeography parameters using the DEC model and a model with parameters that resemble DIVA ([Ronquist 1997](https://doi.org/10.1093/sysbio/46.1.195); [Ree & Smith 2018](https://doi.org/10.1080/10635150701883881)) in a maximum-likelihood framework, and compare them.

+You can use our modified script ([click here](https://github.com/pavelm14/lab_miscellaneous/blob/main/biogeography/tutorial/LEMAD_DECvsDIVA.R)) based on the [LEMAD tutorial](https://htmlpreview.github.io/?https://github.com/leonelhalsina/lemad/blob/main/vignettes/Using_lemad.html).
+You can also use our example phylogeny and distribution files ([here](https://github.com/pavelm14/lab_miscellaneous/blob/main/biogeography/tutorial/))